 More information to help you apply

-The first IRP application period runs from January 8 through February 10, 2020.
-Additional rounds of funding will be announced later this year.
+The first IRP application period ran from January 8 through February 10, 2020.
+Applications for the second and final round of funding for CFC’s IRP program will be accepted starting September 8, 2020 until October 9, 2020.
 Interested social purpose organizations can submit their applications through the IRP Application Portal.

 Read our FAQs to learn more about eligibility, funding deadlines, how to apply and more.